 Advocates can help any child age 4 years and above to share their wishes and feelings at any meeting concerning child protection.

 The advocates’ role is to enable and empower children and young people to have a voice when meetings are taking place concerning their care.

 The advocate is independent of children services and they can only present the child’s or young person’s views.

 They have no say in any decision making.

-Advocates will listen carefully and make sure that people who make decisions about the child or young person’s life listen to what the child or young person have to say.
+Advocates will listen carefully and make sure that people who make decisions about the child or young person’s life listen to what the child or young person has to say.

-Route1 offers advocacy services to all children and young people who are involved with Somerset Children Services.
-Its purpose is to enable and empower children and young people to have a voice and participate within any decision-making processes.
+Route1 offers advocacy services to all children and young people who are involved with Somerset Children’s Services.
+Its purpose is to enable and empower children and young people to have a voice and participate in any decision-making process.

 Route1 work to ensure that the rights of children and young people receiving services from Somerset Children’s Services are upheld in accordance with the Children Act 1989, Children Leaving Care Act 2000, The Care standards Act 2001, The Adoption and Children Act 2002, Children Act 2004, the United Nations Convention on the Rights of the Child 1991 and the Human Rights Act 1998.

 - Child Protection reviews